tkav/create-ec2-instance/README.md

 Default values will be presented.
 Hit enter to confirm default values or set a new value.

 Optinally run with an argument to use default values (eg. `create-ec2 1`).

+1 x EC2 instance with the specified AMI, instance size and key-pair name

+1 x Security group will created and assigned to the EC2 instance

+- SSH (port 22) access from your IP Address is allowed

 ### ec2-login